Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Vitamin B12 contributes to normal energy-yielding metabolism, an effect supported by its role as a cofactor in mitochondrial energy production via the Krebs cycle.
+More day-to-day energy: vitamin B12 contributes to normal energy-yielding metabolism, serving as a cofactor for mitochondrial energy production via the Krebs cycle.

 • Strong

-Vitamin B12 contributes to normal homocysteine metabolism.
-A meta-analysis of 72 studies established that a 3 µmol/L reduction in homocysteine is associated with a 16% decrease in ischemic heart disease risk.
+A better-regulated homocysteine level: vitamin B12 contributes to normal homocysteine metabolism, an amino acid whose excess is associated with cardiovascular risk.
+A meta-analysis of 72 studies links a 3 µmol/L reduction in homocysteine to a 16% decrease in ischemic heart disease risk.

 • Strong